frontendvidu/Frontend-UI-Snippets/README.md

 # Sections

 This folder contains reusable UI sections used across various pages of the website.
-Each sections is developed to be modular and can be easily integrated into different parts of your project.
+Each sections are developed to be modular and can be easily integrated into different parts of your project.

 Lanuages used - HTML || CSS || Javascript